nbielak/studyguidenotes/JavaScript.md

     true: handler is set on the capturing phase

 event.eventPhase that tells us the number us the number of the phase on which the event was caught

+# Event Delegation

+event delegation -> capturing and bubbling allow us to implement on eof the most powerful event handling pattern

+`event.target` to focus on specific element

+put single handle on the container

+in he handle - check the source of element `event.target`

+if event happened insida na element that interests us, handle the event

+simplifies initialization and saves memory
+    no need to add many handlers

+less code
+    when adding or removing elements, no need to add/remove handlers

+DOM modifications
+    we can mass add/remove elements with `innerHTML` and alike

+has limitations
+    event must be bubbling
+        some events do not bubble

+        low level handlers should not use `event.stopPropagation()`

+    delegation may add CPU load
+        container-level handler reacts on events in any place of the container no matter if they interest us or not

+            usually load is negligible, though